 - Weight the boat to the nearest 0.001 g.

-- If you subtract this weight from the weight is Step #2, you will
+- If you subtract this weight from the weight in Step #2, you will

-have the mass of ammonium carbonate in your mixture.
+have the mass of ammonium chloride in your mixture.
 Q.E.D.

 Determining the Amount of sand:

-- Now your boat contains salt and colored sand.
+- Now your boat contains salt and sand.
 You

 will separate them by dissolving the salt with water, leaving the sand behind.